 Make sure you sign correctly as an incorrect signature can trigger Appdome’s Anti-Tampering protection.

-How to validate the signing SHA-1 of a Google Play App
+How to validate the signing SHA-1 or SHA-256 of a Google Play App

 In some cases, Google Play resigns the application.
-In these cases, the SHA1 can be extracted via the Google Play Console.
+In these cases, the SHA1 or the SHA-256 can be extracted via the Google Play Console.
 Or Via extracting the downloaded apk from an Android phone, and uploading it to the verification tool as depicted above.

 How Do I Learn More?